 The statement also noted that note that “the next generation of statistical professionals needs a broader skill set and must be more able to engage with database and distributed systems experts.”

-In our own recent work in Pattern Recognition, our statistical experts have been working in multidisciplinary teams alongside engineers and computer scientists to support product development.
+In our own recent work in Pattern Recognition, our data science experts have been working in multidisciplinary teams alongside engineers and computer scientists to support product development.
 We outline some key aspects of one such case study below:

 Our client wanted to build and validate a medical device based on a statistical classifier that detects abnormality in a certain physiological function using accelerometer signals triggered by this function.
 The objective was to design a Proof of Concept trial where the collected data are to be used for building the classification algorithm and build the statistical classifier using curve classification techniques.